 Can you imagine what would happen if you actively tried to take in and process all those shots of information that are being fired at you?
 It would be exhausting.
 That’s why our brain (sub)consciously chooses which points deserve our direct attention to reduce the massive cognitive workload that we already have to deal with.

-Stress reduction in eCommerce
+Stress reduction in online shopping

 One way to prevent stress overload is to look for the easiest solutions.
 When it comes to online shopping, most consumers are looking for ways to do just that - making sure our choice process takes as little mental effort as possible.